wp-blocks/cf7-antispam/readme.txt

 == Changelog ==

+= 0.4.4 =
+* Adds the @mirekdlugosz fix for flamingo metadata regex
+* Better Honeypot default input name field handling
+* Fixed 'ban forever' that was replacing the list of banned IPs instead of adding the selected one
+* Add a new check in oder to verify the http protocol since bots usually connects with HTTP/1.X

 = 0.4.3 =
 * Fixes an issue with honeypot placeholder (thanks to @ardsoms and @edodemo for the report)
 * User enumeration protection